Jump to navigation

 There are no costs, pregnant woman & children are not charged Medicaid co-pays

-School Health Services works with Medicaid families to provide health services to Medicaid children who are disabled or medically at risk and receiving or have been referred for services according to an Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).
+School Health Services works with Health First Colorado (Colorado's Medicaid Program) families to provide health services to children who are disabled or medically at risk and receiving or have been referred for services according to an Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).

 There are no co-pays for this program.
 Learn more in the program information page.